 In scenarios where the training data or methodology (such as pitting two models against each other) involves input from other parties, it becomes clear that considering the potential for malicious actors becomes necessary.
 This may seem like science-fiction, but Adversarial ML and respective counter-strategies are becoming a reality in the field.
 As AI use becomes more prevalent, and as they begin to interact with each other and the public in general, there’s sure to be some conflicts and unexpected outcomes that arise.

-As we have seen, ML bias is a complex topic, both from a moral and technological standpoint.
+As we have seen, Machine Learning bias is a complex topic, both from a moral and technological standpoint.
 The negative impact of bias in real-world scenarios is clear, and as a result, the industry and regulators have been taking steps to minimize the amount a system can be viewed as “unfair”.
 Still, there is much work to be done as the field evolves.

 We, as the worldwide ML community, must make sure we don’t leave these issues unaddressed as these models are the building blocks over which more autonomous systems will be built.
 As AIs become more omnipresent in our daily lives, the efficacy of their design will have real consequences on our way of living.
-It’s up to us and informed citizens using their voice to drive policy, to ensure a future where AI is a fair force for good in the world.
+It’s up to us and informed citizens to use their voice to drive policy, to ensure a future where AI is a fair force for good in the world.

 Are you looking for help with your next software project?